eduvpn/documentation/MULTI_NODE.md

 Finally, we need to create a CA to secure the connection between the controller and nodes.
 You can do this on the controller, or on your own system.
 We use [vpn-ca](https://github.com/letsconnectvpn/vpn-ca) for this.
-You can easily install it on the controller:

-    $ sudo yum -y install vpn-ca
+It is already installed on your controller:

     $ mkdir -p ${HOME}/ca
     $ cd ${HOME}/ca
     $ vpn-ca -init